tableau/embedding-playbook/pages/02_auth_and_sso.md

 Additional considerations:

 * A common desire is to use a single 'service' account to authenticate the users.
 This is not a recommended approach, because it does not allow you to apply [data security]({{ site.baseurl }}/pages/04_multitenancy_and_rls) or to track usage on a per-user basis.
-* The trusted ticket is redeemable only once and is valid for the current Tableau Server session.
-The session allows the user to access any of the views that the user would have if they logged onto the server.
+* The trusted ticket is redeemable only once within three minutes of being issued and establishes a Tableau Server session for the user.
+The session allows the user to access any of the views that they have access to, as determined by the user and content permissions on the server.
 For more information, see [Trusted Authentication](https://help.tableau.com/current/server/en-us/trusted_auth.htm).
-* By default, tickets can be redeemed only for visualizations, and not for other content pages in Tableau Server.
+* By default, tickets can be redeemed only for embedded visualizations, and not for other content pages in Tableau Server.
 To enable the user to see those, you must configure [unrestricted tickets](https://kb.tableau.com/articles/issue/login-prompt-when-embedding-server).
 See also: the [embedding non-view content]({{ site.baseurl }}/pages/06_embedding_non_view_content) page in this playbook.
-* If your web application has dynamic IP addresses, such that it is not feasible to trust a specific set of static IP addresses, you should create a small 'ticket requester' application that only allows requests from your web application, requests tickets from Server, and then returns them to your web application.
+* If your web application has dynamic IP addresses, such that it is not feasible to trust a specific set of static IP addresses, you have a couple of options.
+You could create a small 'ticket requester' application that only allows requests from your web application.
+The 'ticket requester' requests tickets from the server, and then returns them to your web application.
 You can then deploy this 'ticket requester' application to a static IP address.
+Or you could consider leveraging one of the other authentication mechanisms listed above that do not depend on an IP allowlist.

 ## Kerberos, Active Directory, SAML, and OpenID